Visiting New York? Read these ideal travel tips for backpacking in New York

 There are many different options, ranging from party hostels to the more chilled with a slightly more reserved clientele.
 Just jump on HostelWorld and take a look at the options available, before choosing the one that suits what you’re looking for from your stay.

-This was a guest post, written by Anna Mumford, chief writer at New York Weekend Breaks – an essential guide to NYC, offering travel tips and information on accommodation, dining, and attractions.
+This is a guest post written by Anna Mumford, chief writer at New York Weekend Breaks – an essential guide to NYC, offering travel tips and information on accommodation, dining, and attractions.

 If you’ve more Travel Tips For Backpacking in New York, please share in the comments below!